datalibninalewin/training-material/topics/fair/tutorials/fair-data-registration/tutorial.md

 > <question-title></question-title>
 >
 > Choosing the right data repository for your data
-> [FAIRsharing](https://fairsharing.org/) helps researchers identify suitable data repositories, standards and policies relating to their data.
+> [FAIRsharing](https://fairsharing.org/) helps researchers identify suitable data repositories, standards, policies and impact relating to their data.
+Remember, Oxford Brookes asks researchers always to leave the original data with the University, but copies can be deposited elsewhere.
 Use this resource to identify data repositories for proteomic data.
 >
 > > <solution-title></solution-title>
 > >